Missing and Murdered Indigenous Women

-Background and overview
+Background

 As a group that has been "socially, economically, and politically marginalized", Indigenous women have been frequent targets for hatred and violence.
 Underlying factors such as poverty and homelessness contribute to their victimization, as do historical factors such as racism, sexism, and the legacy of imperialism.
 The trauma caused by abuses under Canada's residential school system also plays a role.

 Indigenous women are between 3 and 31/2 times more likely to be victims of violent crime than other women, and the violence they face is often more severe.